nisanthchunduru/instaloan/README.md

 ### Todos

 - Don't approve all loans.
 Randomly disapprove a percentage of loans.
+- Add form validations to the backend
 - Add ability to easily go forwards/backwards.
 Prefill forms that have been previously completed.
 - Refactor app.py
+- Refactor the `LoanApplication` model
 - Add unit tests
 - Add integration tests